pragatikohli/caeliusProject/README.md

 - Enter your queries or messages in the chat input field.
 - The chatbot will process the input and generate responses based on the predefined rules and database content.

+## Upcoming Updates

+This is a desktop application created using Java Swing and with the use of AWS RDS MySQL database.
+This project will be converted to java web application using springboot and then will be deployed on AWS EC2.

 ## License

 This project is licensed under the [MIT License](LICENSE).